DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 # Go DxChain Tutorial

 `gdx` program is built on top of the DxChain protocol.
 DxChain is a blockchain based P2P network for data storage.
-The core feature is that user can upload data to the network as storage client or provide data storage service for other peers in the network as a storage host.
-In addition, DxChain also contains features that are supported by other blockchain, such as distributed ledger and smart contracts.
+The core feature is that users can upload data to the network as a storage client or provide a data storage service for other peers in the network as a storage host.
+In addition, DxChain also contains features that are supported by other blockchains, such as distributed ledger and smart contracts.

-In the DxChain Network, a node will always be able to perform mining operation regardless of the role the node choose to be.
-There are three roles available and each node can choose to become all of them at the same time or one of them only:
+In the DxChain Network, a node will always be able to perform mining operation regardless of the role the node chooses to be.
+There are three roles available and each node can choose to become all of them at the same time or only one of them:
 * Storage Client
 * Storage Host
 * Miner